rmuit/sharpspring-restapi/README.md

 database where e-mail addresses are not necessarily unique, into Sharpspring.
 You will need to doublecheck your updates to see whether they succeeded.
 (One example of such code is in SharpspringSyncJob::finish().)

+(I'd welcome any reports of these bugs being fixed.
+They might; see 'warning'.)

+## Warning

+Sharpspring apparently sometimes changes the behavior of their API without announcement or documentation/changelogs (neither of which they do at all, to my knowledge), and even without increasing the API version mentioned in the online API documentation that can be found behind a login to their customer site.

+The takeaway from this, it seems, is that as an application developer you should be constantly testing your application because you cannot trust Sharpspring to not break their 'implicit contract' with you.
+Because Sharpspring apparently does not feel they have an 'implicit contract' with application developers.

+(I've had some suspicious feelings about this while I was developing this library over the course of half a year, but what I'm basing this on is their change in behavior of the getLeadsDateRange call (with the 'timestamp' parameter set to "update") - which changed both the format of the dates in parameters and output, and the contents of the output.
+See the source code.
+This lead to immediate effect -errors reported- in production systems which used the SharpspringSyncJob class, which had to be emergency-patched.
+The published API version is still 1.117 and has been since at least november 2016.

+The behavior change may have been caused by inconsistencies reported by me over and I'm glad they are fixing inconsistencies, but the lack of response, changelog or API version change still leads to the above takeaway.
+I'm of course hoping that this will change in the future and this warning may be deleted, but it really seems pertinent now.)

 ## Completeness